Beyond the Plastic Swords: What to Actually Do in Carcassonne

 Carcassonne is the kind of place that makes you pause.
 You walk through the gates of the citadel and suddenly you're somewhere else entirely—a walled city that feels more like a film set than a real place people actually live.
 Except they do live here, which is part of what makes it interesting.

 I've been to a lot of medieval towns in Europe.
 Most of them feel like museums with admission fees and rope barriers.
 Carcassonne is different.
 Yes, it's touristy.
 Yes, there are gift shops selling swords and plastic helmets.
-But there's also something genuinely impressive about walking on ramparts that have been here for eight centuries.
+But there's also something genuinely impressive about walking on ramparts that have been here for eight centuries, about standing in a basilica where Crusaders once prayed, about looking out over vineyards that haven't changed much since the Cathars hid in these hills.

 Inside the Citadel: The Main Attractions